reinhardt021/reinhardt021.github.io/x.md

 permalink: /x/
 ---

+## Personal Mantras
-Every situation is what you make of it.
+* Every situation is what you make of it.
 So make the most of it.
-Start wherever you are right now.
-Do what you can with what you have.
+* Start wherever you are right now & Do what you can with what you have.
-Existence has a rhythm of going between chaos and order.
+* Existence has a rhythm of going between chaos and order.
-So have focus when you need to but don't forget to have fun.
+  * Focus intensely when you need to but have fun with it
+* Decided that you want it more than you fear it
+* Enjoy the process & play

 ---------